-In addition, the study findings may be of great benefit to the researcher to know how corporate culture affects the performance of an organization.
+Researchers: In addition, the study findings may be of great benefit to the researcher to know how corporate culture affects the performance of an organization.
+Scholars would use this as source of reference for further research.

 1.6 Scope of the Study